Covid-19 and School

-My child has been sent home from school due to concern for potential COVID-19 symptoms, now what?
+My student has been sent home from school due to concern for potential COVID-19 symptoms, now what?

-- Your child will not be able to return to school until they have testing and/or have a period of isolation at home as outlined below for a confirmed COVID-19 case.
+- Your child will not be able to return to school until they have tested and/or have a period of isolation at home as outlined below for a confirmed COVID-19 case.

-- Continue to have your child wear a cloth face covering, wash their hands oftern, and maintain social distancing.
+- Continue to have your child wear a cloth face covering, wash their hands often, and maintain social distancing.

 When can my child go back to school if they have confirmed COVID-19?

 - If they had symptoms of illness (cough, congestion, diarrhea) and positive COVID-19 test:

 - 10 days since symptoms first appeared AND

 - 24 hours with no fever (without the use of Tylenol/acetaminophen or Motrin/ibuprofen) AND

 - Symptoms have improved